 Scott Russell Morris is a writer, foodie, photographer, and enthusiast.
 He's a native of Southern California but can navigate the streets of Utah better.
 He owns a home in Texas and lives in South Korea, where he is an Assistant Professor of Writing and Rhetoric at the University of Utah Asia Campus.
-He enjoys spicy food and rarely orders the same thing twice at a restaurant.
+He's either kinda straight for a queer guy or super queer for a straight man.
+With his wife, Kirsten, he has two children.
+He enjoys spicy food and can't say no to ice cream.
 Scott earned a PhD in English from Texas Tech University and an MFA in Creative Writing from Brigham Young University.
-With his wife, Kirsten, he has two children.
 No one has ever asked him who watches the children while he is at work.
-As a teenager, a friend nicknamed him “Skoticus” and, ever since, that name has been the calling card for his creative persona.
-He owns more than two hundred board games.
+As a teenager, a friend nicknamed him “Skoticus” and that name has ever since been the calling card for his creative persona.
+He owns more than two hundred board games and collects t-shirts with squirrels on them.

 Scott’s first collection of essays, Points of Tangency: Essays and Enthusiasms, explores enthusiasm, travel, and connecting with strangers.
 Squirrels feature prominently.
 Points of Tangency was a finalist for the 2018 Gournay Essay Prize and is now looking for a publishing home.
 To read the titular essay from this project, visit Proximity Magazine.